-I am fortunate to be able to spend time with a group of peers I respect and I am often struck by how much of the conversation focused on their activities.
-There were multiple action tracking forms and other types of reporting documents and each person around the table seemed to take pride in how hard they were working the market.
-While all of this is certainly well and good, what seemed to be lacking was any common theme or strategy driving these activities.
-Everyone was doing their own thing and that was okay to them because they are all savvy businesspeople and know what needs to get done.
+I am fortunate to be able to spend time with a group of peers I respect, and I am often struck by how much of the conversation focused on their activities.
+There were multiple action tracking forms and other types of reporting documents.
+Each person around the table seemed to take pride in how hard they were working.
+While all of this is certainly well and good, what was lacking was any common theme or strategy driving these activities.
+Everyone was doing their own thing and that was okay with them because they are all savvy businesspeople and know what needs to be done.
 I call this the “spaghetti” school of management.
 In my house growing up, the way to know if the spaghetti was ready was to keep throwing a few bits at the wall until they stuck and then you knew the pasta was “al dente” or done.
 Over the years, I have noticed many businesses do the same thing; they focus on increasing the volume of overall activities and hope some of them will work.

-I believe that business and nonprofit leaders need to think differently about what constitutes success.
+Business and nonprofit leaders need to think differently about what constitutes success.
 Besides the quality of their people, what differentiates most high performing companies is their vision, focus, and discipline.
-Culturally, there is a palpable sense that everyone is striving to be on the same page in terms of priorities and what is ultimately important.
-These organizations understand it is also the synergy of activity separating them from the pack, not just the activities themselves.
-Instead of simply working harder than their competition, they work smarter than they do.
+Culturally, there is a palpable sense that everyone is striving to be on the same page in terms of priorities and the important next steps.
+These organizations understand it is also the synergy of activities separating them from the pack, not just the activities themselves.
+Instead of simply working harder than their competitors, they also work smarter than them.

-Executives, managers, and employees should not be like a group of cockroaches who will scramble in multiple different directions when the light goes on each day.
+Executives, managers, and employees should not be like a group of cockroaches who scramble when the light goes on each day.
 The truth is that it takes much more effort to get work done this way.
-In the long-term the results end up being spotty or mediocre at best.
-This lack of coordination expends too much valuable energy and creates a sense of growing organizational fatigue, which inevitably hinders employee morale and performance.
-I come from the school of thought that believes most employees want to be successful.
+In the long term, the results end up being spotty or mediocre at best.
+This lack of coordination expends too much valuable energy.
+It creates a sense of growing organizational fatigue, which inevitably hinders employee morale and performance.
+I come from a school of thought that believes most employees want to be successful.
 They just need a clear sense of direction on how to get there.
 They also need to understand how they fit within the overall framework of work responsibility.

 To create a more results driven culture, I encourage leaders to do the following: